-Updating of the Conservatory air conditioning will be undertaken in the coming year together with replacement of the outside furniture for the Garden Suite and Main Terrace.
+Updating of the Wedgwood room air conditioning will be undertaken in the coming year together with replacement of the remaining outside furniture and installation of a new flue and boiler in the old wing.
 General refurbishment of bedrooms and public areas will continue.